JaiMishra25/ColonyBillingManagement/README.md

 The **Jal Vayu Vihar Billing Portal** is a modern full-stack Progressive Web App (PWA) designed to automate and simplify the monthly maintenance fee collection process for residents.
 This project replaces traditional manual billing with an efficient digital solution.

-> 🛡️ _Note: This repository and its data are private and meant only for authorized administrators._

 ---

 ## 🎯 Real World Problem Solved